Can you still catch a

 are some STDs that may infect a baby this way.

-The best way to protect you and your baby from STDs is not to have sex or to be in a relationship where both you and your partner are monogamous, meaning you only have sex with each other and no one else.
+The best way to protect you and your baby from STDs is not to have sex, or to be in a relationship where both you and your partner only have sex with each other and no one else.
 Just as you are checked for STDs routinely during pregnancy, you may also want to make sure that your partner has been tested for STDs.

 If you do choose to have sex and are uncertain of your partner’s STD status, protect yourself by